 To support the development of a technology solution and institutional framework to manage septage and fecal sludge from non-sewered toilets for safe treatment and disposal

 This grant will fund the development and testing of small omniprocessors (OPs) at Design Validation scale at various field sites in India.
 The original small pyrolysis OP was tested for a period of 18 months in Bangalore India.
 The goal of this project is to design, build and field test at multiple locations a refined technology based on the …

 Combined heat and power stage 1 development plan

 To develop a system that can power an appliance for sanitation in areas where electricity is not available or economically feasible

-Under this project, Biomass Controls, LLC (Biomass Controls) of Putnam, CT will explore and develop micro-combined heat and power (mCHP) technology for off-grid resource recovery of human feces and/or other biogenic materials.
-This work shall be, initially, in conjunction with the Biomass Controls Biogenic Refinery being presently operated in …
+Under this project, Biomass Controls PBC (Biomass Controls) of Woodstock, Connecticut will explore and develop micro-combined heat and power (mCHP) technology for off-grid resource recovery of human feces and/or other biogenic materials.
+This work shall be, initially, in conjunction with the Biomass Controls Biogenic Refinery being presently …

 2011 - 2015